chuckreynolds/Admin-Slug-Column/readme.txt

 I initially built this out of necessity to quickly identify pages by their slug/path as sometimes the titles that clients used did't match up nicely with the URL slug on the front-end of the site; so here's a fast way to do that.
 Nothing fancy, just does what it does.

+Do you have a feature you'd like or a bug you've found?
+Feel free to [make an issue on the github repo](https://github.com/chuckreynolds/Admin-Slug-Column/issues).

 == Installation ==
 1. Upload the `admin-slug-column` directory to the `/wp-content/plugins/` directory
 1. Activate the Admin Slug Column plugin through the 'Plugins' menu in WordPress